keyclick/100-days-of-code/log.md

 **Thoughts:** I'm not giving up, just that I am tired

 **Link to work:** : Cannot link cuz the work is pass protected.    :(

+Day 6: March 5, 2022
+Today's Progress: Completed half a module in coding ninjas
+Thoughts: So tired today because of the hard work.
+Had to loose myself.
+Plus its friday Link to work:
+**Thoughts:** I'm not giving up, just that I am tired **Link to work:** : Cannot link cuz the work is pass protected.    :(

+Day 7: March 6, 2022
+Today's Progress: Still on the same module as yesterday
+Thoughts: The salary finder problem was so difficult because I forgot all the basics Link to work:
+**Thoughts:** I'm not giving up,
+**Link to work:** : Cannot link cuz the work is pass protected.    :(